AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

   specified by the *N* rule parameter, or

 *
-  an integer literal that is the right operand of an infix call to a predefined exponentiation operator, or
+  an integer literal that is the right operand of an infix call to an exponentiation operator, or

 *
   an integer literal that denotes a dimension in array types attributes